TaitoUnited/full-stack-template/scripts/taito/TAITOLESS.md

 ## Testing

-You may run Cypress against any remote environment without Taito CLI or docker.
+**OUT OF DATE:** You may run Playwright against any remote environment without Taito CLI or docker.
 See `client/test/README.md` for more instructions.

 ## Configuration